-Lisa-Kaindé: I think that, thanks to France, we grew up with YouTube, listening to music from the United States, music from the East ... that is, we had incredible access to all the music in the world, and that was something that France gave us.
-A Paris that is really amazing, we could go to the Louvre, we could go to twenty million places.
+Lisa-Kaindé: I think that thanks to France, we grew up with YouTube, listening to music from the United States, music from the East...
+I mean, we had incredible access to all the music in the world, and that was something that France gave us.
+A city like Paris that is really amazing, we could go to the Louvre, we could go to twenty million places.
 And we were also traveling around Europe, and all that is a huge opportunity.
 I think so, what's interesting about Ibeyi, from our perspective, is that we do not have our feet in one place.
 We have one foot here and one foot there.

 I understand that with the first album you arrived with the demos and Richard Russell was the one who incorporated more electronic sounds.
 How do you take the process with the producers?